AITO: The Association of Independent Tour Operators

 Rating for tour operator:

-Thank you and we are delighted that you enjoyed your trip.
+Thank you for the feedback and we are delighted that you enjoyed the tour.

 Thank you.